-- integration scheme: name of the function that calculates the next time integration step.
-It can either be chosen from models.py/#integration\schemes, or defined by the user. - time\exo\max: Ideally the ode system reached a stable state and stops automatically.
-If this is not the case it stops the latest at the ode-model time defined here.
+- time\exo\max: Ideally the ode system reached a stable state and stops automatically.
+If this is not the case it stops the latest at the ode-model time defined here. - dt\time\evo defines the step size in ode-model time needed for a net-flux fit model.